API key

 1. Go to page API keys.

-2. Copy the Default key and use it to play around and test your maps.
+2. Copy the default key and use it to play around and test your maps.
 Never use it publicly!

-Create a protected API key for production
+Get a protected key for production

 The requests authenticated with an API key are visible to the world, which means that anyone can see and potentially steal your API key.
-The thief cannot change or break your maps, because the API calls are read-only, but their usage counts towards your API request quota and can lead to extra costs (if you’re on a paid plan) or unavailability of your maps.
+The thief cannot change or break your maps, because the API calls are read-only, but their usage counts towards your API request quota and can lead to extra costs (if you’re on a paid plan) or suspending your maps.

-To protect your API key from misuse, create a new key for each of your applications with a set origin (specific web domain or application allowed to use the key).
+To protect your API key from misuse, create a new key for each of your applications with a set origin (specific web domain or software allowed to use the key).
 Using a separate key per application makes it easy to replace the key if it does get compromised.
-You can even create a separate API key for each of your maps to better track its traffic in your cloud analytics.
+You can even create a separate API key for each of your maps to better track its traffic in your analytics.

 To see how many API keys you can create, go to Account > Settings > section Usage > Keys.
 Your default key doesn't count towards the limit.
 If you need more keys, please contact our Sales.